-- ArubaOS 6.3.1.2 is not recommended for customers with AP-120 Series access points that routinely see over 85 clients associated to an AP.
-Please contact support if you have any questions. - Beginning in ArubaOS 6.3.1, the local file upgrade option in the 600 Series controller WebUI has been disabled. - The ArubaOS WebUI does not support the following special characters for AP Name and AP Group in ArubaOS 6.3.1: - AP Name: % = +\|'"& - AP Group: \()+[?\=|'"& - The local file upgrade option in the 7200 Series controller WebUI does not work when upgrading from ArubaOS 6.2 or later.
+- If your deployment includes AirWave, you must upgrade to AirWave 7.7.10.
+For more information, see What's New in this Release on page 13. - ArubaOS 6.3.1 is not recommended for customers with AP-120 Series access points that routinely see over 85 clients associated to an AP.
+Please contact support if you have any questions. - Beginning in ArubaOS 6.3.1, the local file upgrade option in the 600 Series controller WebUI has been disabled. - The local file upgrade option in the 7200 Series controller WebUI does not work when upgrading from ArubaOS 6.2 or later.
 When this option is used, the controller displays the error message "Content Length exceed limit" and the upgrade fails.
-All other upgrade options work as expected. - Aruba AirGroup - Starting from ArubaOS 6.3, AirGroup is enabled by default.
+All other upgrade options work as expected. - AirGroup - Starting from ArubaOS 6.3, AirGroup is enabled by default.
 Upgrading the access controller from any version of ArubaOS to ArubaOS 6.3 converts the access controller to integrated mode controller.
 To continue to be in overlay mode, you must disable AirGroup on the access controller running ArubaOS 6.3. - If you migrate from an overlay mode to an integrated mode, you must remove the already configured redirect ACLs from the user roles, and remove the L2 GRE tunnel from the access controller.
-Aruba recommends to remove the overlay controller from the network or disable AirGroup on it. - ArubaOS 6.3 does not allow you to create redundant firewall rules in a single ACL.
+It is recommended that you remove the overlay controller from the network or disable AirGroup on it. - ArubaOS 6.3 does not allow you to create redundant firewall rules in a single ACL.
 ArubaOS considers a rule redundant if the primary keys are the same.
-The primary key is made up of the following variables: - source IP/alias - destination IP/alias proto-port/service
+The primary key is made up of the following variables: - source IP/alias - destination IP/alias - proto-port/service